chajx1/audiology-report-writer/README.md

 ## Key Features

 - Template-based reporting: Use pre-built templates and phrases to quickly generate reports.
+Create your own templates at https://audiology-reports.web.app/smartphrases.

 - Shortcut phrases: Type shorter phrases to autopopulate longer report sections.
+These "smartphrases" are created by preceding an abbreviation with a period.
+For example: ".snhl" yields "sensorineural hearing loss"

 - Wildcard navigation: Easily navigate to the next wildcard spot in a report.
+Wildcards are represented with triple asterisks ("***"); highlight next wildcard with F2.

 ## Technical Details